Data-Sci-Intro-2023/.github/profile/README.md

 ## Welcome to Environmental Data Science - An Introduction (ESS 523A)!

 This is a class at Colorado State University taught by Matt Ross, Caitlin Mothes, and Katie Willi.

+M-W-F 10:00am-11:50am, WCNR Room 243

 ## Goals